 PACT Program Partners

-These services are paid 100% with federal funds awarded through the Nebraska System of Care Expansion & Sustainability Grant SM063392 and funded through Region 6 Behavioral Healthcare as well as The Sherwood Foundation and Kim Foundation.
+These services are paid with federal funds awarded through the Nebraska System of Care Expansion & Sustainability Grant SM063392 and Region 6 Behavioral Healthcare as well as The Sherwood Foundation and Kim Foundation.

 Region 6 Behavioral Healthcare is responsible for planning, developing, funding, monitoring and evaluating behavioral health services in Cass, Dodge, Douglas, Sarpy and Washington Counties.
 This publicly-funded behavioral health system includes mental health and substance abuse prevention, treatment and rehabilitation services offered by a network of providers, supported by federal, state and county dollars.